linked in pixel Ochsner Education

 Fellows will provide clinical consultation and outpatient services to a patient population for a range of clinical concerns.
 Fellows will be expected to provide a minimum of 20-25 hours per week of direct patient care.
 The clinical supervisor(s) will work with each fellow on developing a weekly schedule template that allows for accomplishment of training and patient care goals.
 Fellows will have opportunity for supervised practice related to evaluation, intervention, consultation, and supervision of trainees.
 Primary services in which fellows engage include diagnostic evaluation, brief assessment and screening, individual and family-based therapy, consultation and liaison in clinic and hospital settings, multidisciplinary team-based care, and consultation with families, schools, and referring professionals.

-The Section of Pediatric/Child Psychology is comprised of 16 pediatric psychologists, 3 pre-doctoral psychology interns, 2 post-doctoral psychology fellows, masters level therapists, and community health workers.
+The Section of Pediatric/Child Psychology is comprised of 20 pediatric psychologists, 3 pre-doctoral psychology interns, 2 post-doctoral psychology fellows, and 4 masters level therapists.
 Ochsner’s Pre-Doctoral Internship (OPDI) has 3 pediatric/child positions and 3 adult positions and was accredited by the American Psychological Association in 2023.
-Our providers practice in pediatric primary care clinics, pediatric subspecialty clinics, and hospital-medicine floors.
-The section provides inpatient and outpatient clinical services to children with primary mental health concerns (e.g., ADHD, Depression, Anxiety, etc.) and/or medical complexity.
-Our psychologists provide care at the Jefferson Highway (Ochsner Pediatrics Subspecialty Clinics, Jefferson Highway Pediatric Primary Care Clinic, and Ochsner Children’s Hospital’s Acute and Intensive Care Floors), as well as at Pediatric Primary Care clinics including Ochsner Westside and Ochsner Lakeside Pediatric Primary Care Clinics.
+Our providers practice in pediatric primary care clinics, pediatric subspecialty clinics, child development centers, and hospital-medicine floors.
+The section provides inpatient and outpatient clinical services to children with primary mental health concerns (e.g., ADHD, Depression, Anxiety, etc.), medical complexity, and/or developmental complexity.
+Our psychologists provide care at the Jefferson Highway (Ochsner Pediatrics Subspecialty Clinics, Jefferson Highway Pediatric Primary Care Clinic, and Ochsner Children’s Hospital’s Acute and Intensive Care Floors, Michael R. Boh Center for Child Development), as well as at Pediatric Primary Care clinics including Ochsner Westside, Ochsner Metairie, and Ochsner Lakeside Pediatric Primary Care Clinics.
 In addition, we are growing capacity for direct-to-consumer clinical services with the proliferation of telehealth services to Ochsner facilities in other geographical locations (e.g., Baton Rouge, Lake Charles), as well as to affiliate and partner hospitals and clinics.

 Ochsner Health is Louisiana’s largest non-profit, academic, multi-specialty, healthcare delivery system with 47 owned, managed and affiliated hospitals and more than 300 health and urgent care centers across Louisiana, Mississippi, and Alabama.
 Ochsner employs over 36,000 employees, with more than 4,600 physicians in over 90 medical specialties and subspecialties and performs over 700 clinical research studies.
 Ochsner Children’s Hospital is the region’s leading integrated provider of multispecialty care for infants, children, adolescents, and young adults.